 We've created information for child care providers to support training and protect the health and safety of staff, children and families.
 Access child care provider COVID-19 enhanced health and safety protocols.

-Child care providers should not increase your fees due to enhanced cleaning measures, small groups of children and other costs.
+Child care providers should not increase your fees due to enhanced cleaning measures, or any other costs.
 The Ministry of Education has advised providers to set fees at the level they were before the closures.

 Your child care provider is also not allowed to charge you fees if you don't have access to a child care space or decide not to accept a space.

-If you're attending home child care, your provider must give you 30 days to indicate whether you want to keep your space.
-After the 30 days, you would need to make payments to keep your space, whether your child attends or not.
+If you're attending home child care, your provider must give you 30 days to let them know whether you want to keep your space.
+After the 30 days, you will need to make payments to keep your space, whether your child attends or not.

 If your concerns cannot be resolved by working with your provider, you can submit a complaint to the Ministry of Education.

 You can also submit a complaint to the Region of Peel.